 The Morgan holds the largest and most important collection of Piranesi’s drawings, well over 100 works that encompass his early architectural capricci, studies for prints, measured design drawings, sketches for a range of decorative objects, a variety of figural drawings, and views of Rome and Pompeii.
 These form the core of the exhibition, which will also include seldom-exhibited loans from a number of private collections.
 Accompanied by a publication offering a complete survey of Piranesi’s work as a draftsman, the exhibition will be the most comprehensive look at Piranesi’s drawings in more than a generation.

-Sublime Ideas: Drawings by Giovanni Battista Piranesi is made possible by The Gilbert & Ildiko Butler Family Foundation; the Lucy Ricciardi Family Exhibition Fund; the Wolfgang Ratjen Stiftung, Liechtenstein; and Joshua W. Sommer; with support from the Berger Collection Education Trust; Alyce Williams Toonk; Robert Dance; the Gladys Krieble Delmas Foundation; and Russell and Marian Burke.
+Sublime Ideas: Drawings by Giovanni Battista Piranesi is made possible by The Gilbert & Ildiko Butler Family Foundation; the Lucy Ricciardi Family Exhibition Fund; the Christian Humann Foundation; the Wolfgang Ratjen Stiftung, Liechtenstein; and Joshua W. Sommer.
+Generous support is provided by the Berger Collection Education Trust and Alyce Williams Toonk, with additional support from the George Ortiz Collection, Robert Dance, the Gladys Krieble Delmas Foundation, and Russell and Marian Burke.